Necron3574/Necron3574.github.io/pages/aspire24.md

 We then had 10 minutes to share our counter statements with others at our table, fostering support and understanding.

 Now, we write the WORST thing your Gremlin tells you on a piece of paper.
-Write down your name, alias, Gremlins name and then hold the paper in the air.
+Write down your name,contact, Gremlins name and then hold the paper in the air.

 Then at the count of 3 - we all crush this piece of paper and throw it across the room while yelling our counter statements.
 The release of energy with this felt amazing.
 After throwing our paper ball, we have to collect someone else's and check-in with them 2 months later on how they are doing with their inner critcism.